-A Campus Security Authority (CSA) is a campus police or security department or an individual, who by virtue of their university responsibilities and under the Clery Act, has responsibility for campus security, is designated to receive and report criminal incidents so that they may be included and published in the university's Annual Security Report, or is an official with significant responsibility for learner and campus activities.
-CSAs at Capella University include the Office of Academic and Community Standards, the Corporate Emergency Management Team, and the ninth-floor security desk personnel at Capella headquarters.
+A Campus Security Authority (CSA) is an individual, who by virtue of their university responsibilities and under the Clery Act, is designated to receive and report criminal incidents so that they may be included and published in the university's Annual Security Report.
+Campus Security Authorities include any individuals who have responsibilities to which students and employees should report criminal offenses.